 Formalizing Common Belief with No Underlying Assumption on Individual Beliefs

 Abstract: This paper formalizes common belief among players with no underlying assumption on their individual beliefs.
-Especially, players may not be logically omniscient in that they do not believe logical consequences of their beliefs.
-The key idea is to use a novel concept of common bases: a common basis is an event such that, whenever it is true, every player believes its logical consequences.
+Especially, players may not be logically omniscient, i.e., they may not believe logical consequences of their beliefs.
+The key idea is to use a novel concept of a common basis: it is an event such that, whenever it is true, every player believes its logical consequences.
 The common belief in an event obtains when a common basis implies the mutual belief in that event.
-In the paper, individual beliefs are represented as operators on a general set algebra so that they can be qualitative or probabilistic.
 If players’ beliefs are assumed to be true, then common belief reduces to common knowledge.
 The formalization nests previous axiomatizations of common belief and common knowledge which have assumed players’ logical monotonic reasoning.
 Under this formalization, unlike others, if players have common belief in rationality then their actions survive iterated elimination of strictly dominated actions even if their beliefs are not monotonic.

 On the Consistency among Prior, Posteriors, and Information Sets

 Abstract: This paper studies implications of the consistency conditions among prior, posteriors, and information sets on introspective properties of qualitative belief induced from information sets.
 The main result reformulates the consistency conditions as: (i) the information sets, without any assumption, almost surely form a partition; and (ii) the posterior at a state is equal to the Bayes conditional probability given the corresponding information set.
 This paper also provides a tractable epistemic model which dispenses with the technical assumptions inherent in the standard epistemic model such as the countable number of information sets.
 Applications are agreement theorem, no-trade theorem, and the epistemic characterization of correlated equilibria.
 Implications are as follows.
-First, each posterior is uniquely determined.
-Second, qualitative belief reduces to fully introspective knowledge in a ”standard” environment.
-Thus, a care must be taken when one studies non-veridical belief or non-introspective knowledge.
-Third, an information partition compatible with the consistency conditions is uniquely determined by the posteriors.
-Fourth, qualitative and probability-one beliefs satisfy truth axiom almost surely.
+First, since qualitative belief reduces to fully introspective knowledge in the standard environment, a care must be taken when one studies non-veridical belief or non-introspective knowledge.
+Second, an information partition compatible with the consistency conditions is uniquely determined by the posteriors.
+Third, qualitative and probability-one beliefs satisfy truth axiom almost surely.
 The paper also sheds light on how the additivity of the posteriors yields negative introspective properties of beliefs.